oskarsandwall/architecture/README.md

 ### Frameworks
 Instead of trying to figure out everything from scratch yourself there are several established frameworks that you can use to guide you in your IT architecture work.
 A list of some frameworks can be found below.

-Adopting one or more frameworks can give you a number of benfits:
+Adopting one or more frameworks can give you a head start and gain a number of benfits:
 - **Consistency**: Common language and structure for architecture work.
 - **Governance**: Clear rules for decision-making and compliance.
 - **Alignment**: Ensures IT investments support business goals.